Akathisia: Signs and symptoms

-Symptoms of akathisia are often described in vague terms such as feeling nervous, uneasy, tense, twitchy, restless, and an inability to relax.
+Symptoms of akathisia are often described in vague terms, such as feeling nervous, uneasy, tense, twitchy, restless, and unable to relax.
 Reported symptoms also include insomnia, a sense of discomfort, motor restlessness, marked anxiety, and panic.
-Symptoms have also been said to resemble symptoms of neuropathic pain that are similar to fibromyalgia and restless legs syndrome.
-When due to psychiatric drugs, the symptoms are side effects that usually disappear quickly and remarkably when the medication is reduced or stopped.
-However, tardive akathisia which has a late onset, may go on long after the medication is discontinued, for months and sometimes years.
+Symptoms have also been said to resemble symptoms of neuropathic pain similar to fibromyalgia and restless legs syndrome.
+When caused by psychiatric drugs, akathisia usually disappears quickly once the medication is reduced or stopped.
+However, late-onset akathisia, or tardive akathisia, may persist for months or years after the medication is discontinued.

-When misdiagnosis occurs in antipsychotic-induced akathisia, more antipsychotic may be prescribed, potentially worsening the symptoms.
-If symptoms are not recognised and identified akathisia can increase in severity and lead to suicidal thoughts, aggression and violence.
+When misdiagnosis occurs in antipsychotic-induced akathisia, more antipsychotics may be prescribed, potentially worsening the symptoms.
+If not identified, akathisia symptoms can increase in severity and lead to suicidal thoughts, aggression and violence.

-Visible signs of akathisia include repetitive movements such as crossing and uncrossing the legs, and constant shifting from one foot to the other.
-Other noted signs are rocking back and forth, fidgeting and pacing.
+Visible signs of akathisia include repetitive movements, such as crossing and uncrossing the legs and constant shifting from one foot to the other.
+Other noted signs include rocking back and forth, fidgeting, and pacing.
 However, not all observable restless motion is akathisia.
-For example, mania, agitated depression, and attention deficit hyperactivity disorder may look like akathisia, but the movements feel voluntary and not due to restlessness.
+For example, while mania, agitated depression, and attention deficit hyperactivity disorder may present like akathisia, movements resulting from them feel voluntary, rather than being due to restlessness.

 Jack Henry Abbott, who was diagnosed with akathisia, described the sensation in 1981 as: "You ache with restlessness, so you feel you have to walk, to pace.
 And then as soon as you start pacing, the opposite occurs to you; you must sit and rest.
 Back and forth, up and down you go … you cannot get relief …"

 Causes

 Medication-induced

 Medication-induced akathisia is termed acute akathisia and is frequently associated with the use of antipsychotics.
 Antipsychotics block dopamine receptors, but the pathophysiology is poorly understood.
-Additionally, drugs with successful therapeutic effects in the treatment of medication-induced akathisia have provided additional insight into the involvement of other transmitter systems.
+Even so, drugs with successful therapeutic effects in the treatment of medication-induced akathisia have provided additional insight into the involvement of other transmitter systems.
 These include benzodiazepines, β-adrenergic blockers, and serotonin antagonists.
 Another major cause of the syndrome is the withdrawal observed in drug-dependent individuals.
-Since dopamine deficiency (or disruptions in dopamine signalling) appears to play an important role in the development of Restless Legs Syndrome (RLS), a form of akathisia focused in the legs, the sudden withdrawal or rapidly decreased dosage of drugs which increase dopamine signalling may create similar deficits of the chemical which mimic dopamine antagonism and thus can precipitate RLS.
-This is why sudden cessation of opioids, cocaine, serotonergics, and other euphoria-inducing substances commonly produce RLS as a side-effect.

 Akathisia involves increased levels of the neurotransmitter norepinephrine, which is associated with mechanisms that regulate aggression, alertness, and arousal.
-It has been correlated with Parkinson's disease and related syndromes, and descriptions of akathisia predate the existence of pharmacologic agents.
+It has been correlated with Parkinson's disease and related syndromes, with descriptions of akathisia predating the existence of pharmacologic agents.

 Akathisia can be miscoded in side effect reports from antidepressant clinical trials as "agitation, emotional lability, and hyperkinesis (overactivity)"; misdiagnosis of akathisia as simple motor restlessness occurred, but was more properly classed as dyskinesia.